 3. Stroll above the treetops at Kakum National Park.

-When you volunteer in our national parks and reserves project in Ghana, you can choose to work and live at Kakum National Park.
+When you volunteer at national parks and reserves in Ghana, you can choose to work and live at Kakum National Park.
 But even if you’re not a parks volunteer, you should add this tropical rainforest to your list of stops if you’re visiting nearby Cape Coast.

 4. Spend a day at the beach.

 Take a moment to cool off from the overwhelming heat at one of Ghana’s beautiful beaches — Bojo Beach, Kokrobite and Labadi Beach are all easily accessible from Accra.

 Whichever you visit, you’ll get a glimpse of Ghana’s energetic and vibrant culture.
 On weekends, the beach tends to get busy with performers playing live music, people dancing and playing various beach games and vendors selling food and drinks.[caption id="attachment_56042" align="alignnone" width="800"] Image: Wikimedia Commons[/caption]

 5. Practice your negotiation skills at Makola Market.

 Makola Market in Accra is one of the largest West Africa and a must stop for an up-close look at local culture.
 You’ll find almost anything, from street food to clothes to souvenirs.
 But even if you’re not planning to spend a cent, it’s definitely worth visiting just for the experience.